-In an on-premises environment, enterprises retain all their data and are fully in control of what happens to it, for better or worse.
-Companies in highly regulated industries with extra privacy concerns are more likely to hesitate leaping into the cloud before others because of this reason.
+On Premises: In an on-premises environment, enterprises retain all their data and are fully in control of what happens to it, for better or worse.
+Companies in highly regulated industries with extra privacy concerns are more likely to hesitate to leap into the cloud before others because of this reason.

-Security concerns remains the number one barrier to a cloud computing deployment.
+Cloud: Security concerns remain the number one barrier to cloud computing deployment.
 There have been many publicized cloud breaches, and IT departments around the world are concerned.
-From personal information of employees such as log in credentials to a loss of intellectual property, the security threats are real.
+From personal information of employees such as login credentials to a loss of intellectual property, the security threats are real.

 Hybrid Cloud Solutions

 While the debate of the pros and cons of an on-premises environment pitted against a cloud computing environment is a real one, and one that many enterprises are having within their offices right now, there is another model that offers the best of both worlds.

 A hybrid cloud solution is a solution that features an element of different types of IT deployment models, ranging from on premises to private cloud and public cloud.
 A hybrid cloud infrastructure depends on the availability of a public cloud platform from a trusted third-party provider, a private cloud constructed either on premises or through a hosted private cloud provider, and effective WAN connectivity between both of those environments.

 Regardless of what kind of environment you are looking for, whether that’s to add a software-as-a-service (SaaS) solution to address a specific business need, move processes and data into a cloud integration platform, or whether you are a SaaS organization that thrives on delivering faster responses to customer requests, you rely on integration to make your data flows work.